The Hurdy Gurdy Man

-The Hurdy Gurdy Man is the sixth studio album (seventh overall) by Scottish singer-songwriter Donovan.
-It was released in the US in October 1968 (Epic Records BN 26420 (stereo)), but not in the UK, because of a continuing contractual dispute that also prevented Sunshine Superman and Mellow Yellow from being released there.
+The Hurdy Gurdy Man is the sixth studio album by Scottish singer-songwriter Donovan.
+It was released in North America in October 1968 on Epic Records, but not in the UK due to a continuing contractual dispute that also prevented Sunshine Superman (1966) and Mellow Yellow (1967) from being released there.
 A songbook of lead sheets to the album was nonetheless issued in both countries.